Les (Vietnam): Effects of structural homo- and les-phobia

 Negative and inaccurate representations of les and Vietnam's wider queer communities, perpetrated by overarching governing structures like the state, media, and colonial modernity, have tangible effects on body and mind.
-Most horrifyingly, les are often the tragic victims of homophobic "corrective" rape.
+Les people are often the victims of "corrective" rape.
 Anti-LGBT violence, both physical and psychological, is also common in Vietnamese schools, causing up to 43% of targeted students to drop out.
 Both teachers and students are guilty of harassing and bullying LGBT students.

 Due to unsafe school environments, LGBT people are often denied educational prospects, consequently diminishing their chances of pursuing professional careers to make a living for themselves.
-The lack of educational and professional qualifications results in poverty and drives LGBT people to sex work, which, although perfectly viable as a profession, "further predisposes them to abuse, exploitation, and marginalization by society."
+The lack of educational and professional qualifications results in poverty and drives LGBT people to sex work, which, although viable as a profession, "further predisposes them to abuse, exploitation, and marginalization by society."

 Rejection from families is also common.
 Most Vietnamese families prioritize Confucian values and traditional gender roles and hence pressure their LGBT children to enter heterosexual marriages in order to preserve the honour and reputation of their family.
 For example, the family of a 20-year-old gay woman dissuaded her from her 'lifestyle choices' by emphasizing "the issue of face".
 Those who do not conform to filial expectations are often kicked out of family homes, exacerbating impoverishment and homelessness among LGBT youth.